Table of Contents

 Selection

-Copy to pasteboard on selection
+Copy to clipboard on selection

 If enabled, text is copied to the clipboard immediately upon selection.
 If not selected, you must select Edit > Copy to copy it.